 All have king and queen beds along with Nespresso coffee makers, marble showers, soaking tubs, balconies, free WiFi, streaming-enabled flat-screen televisions, and luxurious robes.
 Rates start at $270 per night, depending on the room type and time of year.

 Guests enjoy access to three saltwater pools, including adult-only ones.
 The concierge can also arrange a free shuttle to other parts of the resort.
-There’s also shops and a spa with 12 garden-themed rooms offering treatments, sauna, steam, and whirlpool services.
+There are also shops and a spa with 12 garden-themed rooms offering treatments, sauna, steam, and whirlpool services.

 A new hotel and cottages are also scheduled to open in the next few years.